 - Socio-cultural factors – fashion, media, social media

-- Severe/stressful life events
+- Severe/stressful life events such as trauma, bullying

 - Family difficulties / problems in relationships